port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/authentication.md

 **Steps:**

-1. Follow the steps in [Okta's documentation](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) to create an Application in your Okta Organization;
+1. Follow the steps in [Okta's documentation](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) to create an Application in your Okta Organization.
 2. Make sure the Port host is in the `Redirect Uris`:
-   1. Go to Applications -> The application you just created -> Login;
+   1. Go to Applications -> The application you just created -> Login.
    2. Add `https://app.getport.io` as a Sign-in redirect URI.
 3. Enable IFrame for Sign-In Page:
-   1. Go to Customizations -> Other;
+   1. Go to Customizations -> Other.
    2. Scroll to "IFrame Embedding" and enable it.

 <br />